Boolector/boolector.github.io/contrib.md

 [2.0.1](solver-archive/boolector-2.0.1-with-lingeling-azd.tar.bz2)
 with the provided pBoolector sources.

-<b>Note:</b> The pBoolector sources are provided as an extension to
+<b>Note:</b> The pBoolector sources as provided are an extension to
 Boolector version
 [2.0.1](solver-archive/boolector-2.0.1-with-lingeling-azd.tar.bz2)
-and are not compatible with earlier or later releases of Boolector.
+and are <b>not compatible</b> with earlier or later releases of Boolector.